ADHD and Autism Assessments for Adults

 Successful on paper.
 Struggling behind the scenes.

-You may have wondered about your neurotype for years, or the realisation could be recent.
+You may have wondered about your neurotype for years, or the realisation may be recent.
 Perhaps you’ve been working harder than everyone else just to keep up, or you’ve been outwardly successful while privately running on empty.

 An assessment isn’t about collecting a label.
 It’s about understanding how your brain works so you can stop fighting against it and start working with it.